TheVeryStarlk/TheVeryStarlk/README.md

 My name's Bader - also known as Starlk, a university student whose hobby is confusing computers.

-Started programming around 2020 by picking up Python, then C# which I've fallen in love with.\
+Started programming by picking up Python, then C# which I've fallen in love with.\
 I enjoy building desktop applications & Web APIs, plus projects that I happen to find interesting!
 Oh, I also play Minecraft.

 You can find me in the [C# Discord](https://discord.gg/csharp) community.
 I don't use X that much.\